How premature birth may affect the parents

 Family and friends may be an essential support at this difficult time, but not everyone is good at dealing with this sort of situation.
-You may be surprised by the people who rally round, and you may be disappointed that others are less able to support you than you had hoped.
-Most will have no idea what you are going through but will want to help, so:
+You may be surprised by the people who rally round, and disappointed that others offer less support than you hoped for.

-- Tell them how they can lighten your load.
-They will probably be only too pleased to help by keeping you company, cooking meals or offering to help with your other children.
+Don’t be afraid to ask for help or take it when it’s offered.
+They will probably be pleased to help by keeping you company, cooking meals or offering to help with your other children.

-- Ignore unhelpful comments.
-Try to keep in mind that most people have no idea what you have to deal with and would probably be horrified at their own insensitivity if they did.
+If people say unhelpful or insensitive things, try to ignore them.
+Most people will have no understanding of what you’re going through and would probably be horrified at their own insensitivity if they did.

 Celebrating your premature baby’s breakthroughs

-Many families find that they are so busy focusing on the baby’s health problems that there is little space to think about the good things.
+Many families find that they are so busy focusing on their baby’s health problems that there is little space to think about the good things.
 It is important to allow yourself to feel grief when you’re going through hard times.
-When your baby has a breakthrough though, such as coming off a particular treatment, or going home, it can be helpful to celebrate that too.
+But when your baby has a breakthrough, such as coming off a particular treatment, or going home, it can be helpful to celebrate that too.

 Sharing good news

 Many parents like to mark these events in some small way and to share them with others.
 This might simply involve sending out a group text to loved ones telling them the news, sharing a glass of bubbly or having a meal with close friends or family.
-You might prefer to simply note them down in your journal.
+You might prefer to simply note them down in a journal if you keep one.

 Try to hold on to that positive feeling for as long as you can and focus on how far your new family has come already.